MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch3.md

 ![Lesson3 Chapter3 Step3im](images/Lesson3_chapter3_step3im.PNG)

 4. Once you select the hand joint, you can choose which part of the hand you want the cube to follow.
 For this example, we are going to use the wrist.
-Next to the option Tracked Hand Joint select the dropdown menu and select Wrist.
+Next to the option Tracked Hand Joint, select the dropdown menu and select Wrist.

 ![Lesson3 Chapter3 Step4im](images/Lesson3_chapter3_step4im.PNG)